jarthod/words_path/Readme.md

 Ex: `cat -> cot -> dot -> dog`

-This repository holds a few versions of my solution to this problem I wrote in Ruby, Crystal, C++ and Rust.
+This repository holds a few versions of my solution to this problem I wrote in different languages (see below).

 You can compile and run them all by using: `make test` You'll need the `crystal`, `clang`, `rustc`, `elixirc` compilers and `ruby`.